IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_volume_attachment.rst

     The capacity of the volume in gigabytes.
 The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.

+  snapshot (False, str, None)
+    The snapshot of the volume to be attached

+  name (False, str, None)
+    The user-defined name for this volume attachment.

+  delete_volume_on_attachment_delete (False, bool, True)
+    If set to true, when deleting the attachment, the volume will also be deleted.
+Default value for this true.

   instance (True, str, None)
     (Required for new resource) Instance id

-  volume_name (False, str, None)
-    The unique user-defined name for this volume

-  snapshot (False, str, None)
-    The snapshot of the volume to be attached

   delete_volume_on_instance_delete (False, bool, None)
     If set to true, when deleting the instance the volume will also be deleted.

+  iops (False, int, None)
+    The maximum I/O operations per second (IOPS) for the volume.

+  encryption_key (False, str, None)
+    The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.

   id (False, str, None)